Name of mining firm: Hinatuan Mining Corp.

 It is also recommended that an updated study on the effects of the project on the health of the workers and affected residents including environmental risks assessment be conducted by a reputable third-party expert.
 The result (of the) study shall be submitted to DENR as basis for decision making.”

 In addition, the Feb 8, 2017 Order issued to the company states that HMC had violated certain provisions of PD 1586 (“Establishing an Environment Impact Statement System including other Environment Management related Measures and for other Purposes”) and DAO 2003-30 or the IRR of the Philippine Environmental Impact Statement System.
 Further field validation of the DENR also showed that the mining operation of Hinatuan had impaired the functions of the watershed in the area and the integrity of the Hinatuan Island.

 The full report and/or copy of the DENR order may be viewed here.

 STATUS OF RECOMMENDATIONS / COMPANY RESPONSE (AS OF MARCH 2022)

 PCIJ sent a letter to the company on Feb.
 10, 2022 and made follow-ups on Mar.
 2 and 24, 2022.
 We have not received a response as of this writing.

 STATUS OF OPERATIONS

 In February 2017, then Environment Secretary Gina Lopez ordered the closure of 23 mines, including Hinatuan Mining Corp..
 No update on the status of the mining operations could be found.
-The results of a review by the Mineral Industry Coordinating Council have yet to be released as of writing.
+The full results of a review by the Mineral Industry Coordinating Council have yet to be released as of writing.